How to Kill Cactus Growth in Your Yard (With or Without Chemicals)

 Should you bother removing cactus from yard areas?
 If you’re comfortable with this, it’s something you can do yourself.
 It’ll take the better part of an afternoon if you have a few large cacti to get rid of, or you can get it all done relatively quickly if there’s just one.

 If this makes you uncomfortable, or if you’re accident prone, you can always call on an expert to help you.
 In fact, check your local gardening groups on Facebook and elsewhere.
 There’s a good chance somebody nearby may want to come along and take the cactus off your hands if it’s in healthy shape.
+They might even use it to grow a bunch of indoor cactus types and keep the size reasonable.

 Remember, these things take forever to grow, so sometimes finding a larger one for free is a dream come true.
 It brings me back to the sentiments I shared at the very start, some person’s yard-waste is another’s treasure so keep that in mind, even after learning strategies for how to kill cacti.